 Quality assessment of solar irradiance data#

-It is virtually impossible to make continuous solar irradiance measurements without some amount of missing and erroneously data.
-While data providers often conduct a basic quality check, users of irradiance data are strongly urged to conduct their own quality assessment, as the necessary level of quality control depends on the application.
-There exists numerous methods for quality assessment of irradiance time-series.
-However, there is no commonly agreed upon methodology within the scientific community and hence, each user often ends up with his or her own method of quality assessing data and flagging/removing questionable data.
+It is virtually impossible to make continuous solar irradiance measurements without some amount of missing and erroneous data.
+While data providers often conduct a basic quality check before publishing or sharing data, users of irradiance data are strongly urged to conduct their own quality assessment, as the necessary level of quality control depends on the application.
+There exist numerous methods for quality assessment of irradiance time series.
+However, there is no commonly agreed-upon methodology within the scientific community; hence, each user often ends up with his or her own method of quality assessing data and flagging/removing questionable data.

-This section aims at giving an introduction to the most commonly used quality assessment methods and a practical guide in how to apply them.
+This section aims to give an introduction to the most commonly used quality assessment methods and a practical guide on how to apply them.

 Load data#